Rafels/Assignment-2/Assignment2_s929574.md

 ## e)
 #### Delete the dynamic memory allocated to a using delete [ ].

-This problem is quite simply to do as I only followed the intructions given.
-In the first line inside main, the pointer i declared, in the next line the dynamic array is created with a size of 5.
+This problem is quite simply to do as I only followed the instructions given.
+In the first line inside main, the pointer is declared, in the next line the dynamic array is created with a size of 5.
 Then the values are given to each of the array elements.
 A for-loop is then used to print out the address of the elements, and converted using the *hex* function.
 The array is then deleted by using the *delete[]* function on the pointer.

 **The Code:**